Generic Name: sildenafil citrate

 - are pregnant or planning to become pregnant.
 It is not known if Revatio could harm your unborn baby.

 - are breastfeeding.
-It is not known if Revatio passes into your breast milk or if it could harm your baby.
+Revatio passes into your breast milk, it is not known if it could harm your baby.

 Tell your doctor about all of the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal products.
 Revatio and certain other medicines can cause side effects if you take them together.
 The doses of some of your medicines may need to be adjusted while you take Revatio.